High Interest Current Accounts

 It is in August and September that UK Banks start to bring out their latest student current account offerings.
 Banks are understandably keen to get your business.
 Research shows that one you set up a current account you are unlikely to move it.

 Some of the best rates of interest you will get on cash currently are on current accounts.
-E.g Nationwide offer 5% AER fixed (4.89% gross pa) in credit interest on balances up to £2,500 for the first 12 months.
+E.g Santander offer 0.60% AER fixed in credit interest on balances up to £20,000 for the first 12 months.

 You can also benefit from switching your account.
 A number of banks now offer switch incentives.